-In the BigO project students (age 9 – 18) become citizen scientists by collecting data regarding their behaviours and living environment with the myBigO app on a smartphone or smartwatch.
-This way they can experience what it entails to be a scientist and collect data, in an educational and fun way.
-Not only is it personally interesting, but with the information gathered, citizen scientists also help other children in the future by finding answers to the question of how the living environment of children across Europe can be made more healthy.
+In the BigO project, students (9 – 18 years) become citizen scientists by collecting data on their behaviours and living environment using the myBigO app on a smartphone or smartwatch.
+In this way, students can experience what it is like to be a scientist and collect data, in an educational and fun way.
+Not only is it personally interesting, but with the information gathered, citizen scientists also help future generations of children by helping to find answers to the question of how living environments across Europe can be made more healthy.

-In myBigO app, students answer questions, take pictures of food advertisements they encounter, and of the foods they consume.
+In the myBigO app, students answer questions, take pictures of food advertisements they encounter, and of the foods they consume.
 This only takes a few minutes per day.
-In the online portal they can then see how their city compares to other cities, such as where the most food advertisements were found.
+In the online portal, they can then see how their city compares to other cities, such as where the most food advertisements were found.

 What do students learn?

-Participating within BigO teaches children to observe their behaviour within the bigger picture of their environment, allowing them to become aware of different health behaviours and the effect of their surroundings on these behaviours.
+Participating in BigO teaches children to observe their behaviour within the bigger picture of their environment, allowing them to become aware of different health behaviours, and the effect of their surroundings on these behaviours.

 Based on how much information they collect, students can go from an apprentice citizen scientist, to a bronze, silver or even gold medal citizen scientist.
 Depending on the school preferences, students can earn a real medal or diploma for their efforts.

 Schools can participate as a whole and incorporate BigO into their lesson program.
-In addition, single classes can also participate.
-At this moment Ellinogermaniki Agogi in Pallini, Greece, Ekpaideftiria N. Mpakogianni in Lárissa, Greece, multiple primary schools in Thessaloniki, Greece, the Internationella Engelska Gymnasiet in Stockholm, Sweden and the NTI Gymnasiet in Uppsala, Sweden, the St. Mary’s Holy Faith Secondary School in Dublin, Ireland, Stratford College in Dublin, Ireland and Blackrock College in Dublin, Ireland are actively participating in BigO and are incorporating BigO into their lessons.
+In addition, single classrooms can also participate.
+At this moment, Ellinogermaniki Agogi in Pallini, Greece, Ekpaideftiria N. Mpakogianni in Lárissa, Greece, multiple primary schools in Thessaloniki, Greece, the Internationella Engelska Gymnasiet in Stockholm, Sweden, the NTI Gymnasiet in Uppsala, Sweden, the St. Mary’s Holy Faith Secondary School in Dublin, Ireland, Stratford College in Dublin, Ireland and Blackrock College in Dublin, Ireland are actively participating in BigO and are incorporating BigO into their lessons.